How to Plan Successful B2B Seminars and transform your business income

-Promoting a small business through seminar marketing is possibly one of the most effective ways to engage your group of customers and sets you apart from your competition.
+Promoting a small business through seminar marketing is possibly one of the most effective ways to engage your group of customers and prospects and sets you apart from your competition.

-Imagine for a moment.
-A whole group of customers in one room, all rubbing shoulders with one another.
-And all of them eagerly waiting to hear what you have to say.
-And you're that much closer to getting new customers onboard because you made the effort to share your information.
+Imagine for a moment a whole group of customers in one room, all rubbing shoulders with one another.
+All of them are eagerly waiting to hear what you have to say.
+And you are that much closer to getting new customers onboard because you made the effort to share your information.

 Seminar marketing can mean money in the bank

 From a customer’s point of view, it takes time to get to know a supplier and they certainly won't invite us into their world at the drop of a hat.
-However, being invited to a business seminar, if it's relevant to them can be a great way begin or cement a relationship,
+However, being invited to a business seminar, if it's relevant to them, can be a great way to begin or cement a relationship with a customer.

 Your job is to find out what subjects would pull these people out of their comfortable warm offices and spend a few hours with you.
 So get someone to do the research.

 Because people respond differently, you need to decide what type of event you wish to hold.
 Think about your customer base and the types of products or services you provide.
 Although this article is about seminars, it may be that other events are better suited:

 - If you're part of a Law Firm, Financial Advisors or Accountants, would a seminar suit your clients?

 - If you're involved in technology, such as Telecoms, IT, Software or Office Furniture, would an exhibition scenario be more suited?